 (1964) Stanley Kubrick was a nerd in the best and worst sense: brainy, meticulous, but with a shallow understanding of human emotion that makes his serious films empty and sterile.
-The deepest character in his whole career is the computer in 2001 A Space Odyssey; and this, his greatest film, is a comedy.
+The deepest character in his whole career is HAL, the computer in 2001; and this, his greatest film, is a comedy.
 Its view of the elite as blundering children is more interesting than the omnipotent menacing portrait in Eyes Wide Shut.

 (2001) David Lynch's one great film, maybe because he had to condense it down from a canceled TV series so it's packed with his best ideas.
-Spoiler hint: the party is real and almost everything else is imaginary.
+Interpretive SPOILER: the party is real and almost everything else is imaginary.

 Stranger Than Paradise

 (1984) My generation's Citizen Kane.
 Everything radical about it has been imitated to the point that it seems normal, but when I first saw it in the 80's, I couldn't stop thinking about it for days.

 (1989) My favorite Peter Jackson film is a Muppet Show parody where the Muppets have the full human range of pathological emotions and disgusting bodily functions.

 (2010) The pace is too fast and there's too much fighting, but I love the script.
 Apparently, the best way to make an idea-heavy sci-fi film about not knowing what's real, is not to adapt a Philip K Dick novel but to write something original.
 Inception barely scratches the surface of the most powerful technology I can imagine, time-contracted virtual reality.

 (1981) Titled Mad Max 2 outside of America, this is the clearest example of a sequel that's better than the original.
 Also it's a rare Mel Gibson film in which his character is not getting revenge for a murdered family member.